Merlinssearch/C_Programming/README.md

-This Repo is for learning
+This Repo is for learning C and is just for fun little projects